Naturopathic Medicine: A Guide to Natural Health Solutions

 Scope of Practice

 As a licensed Naturopathic Physician, my scope of practice includes a wide range of healthcare services.
-In this section, I will provide an overview of the primary care and specialty care services that I offer, as well as the regulations and limitations that govern my practice.
+In this section, I will provide an overview of the primary care and speciality care services that I offer, as well as the regulations and limitations that govern my practice.

 Primary Care and Specialty Care